cylc/cylc-admin/docs/proposal-spawn-on-d.md

 waiting (it will not disappear from the pool... until we re-spawn retrying tasks on clock events).

-Submit number always starts at one in the original flow, and increments safely for automatic retries.

-For any manual triggering *and subsequent reflow* we have to look up submit number in the DB in case the task already ran earlier.
+Submit number always starts at 1 in the original flow, and increments safely for automatic retries.
+It is only for manual triggering *and subsequent reflow* that we have to look it up in the DB in case the task already ran earlier.

-TODO - if a reflow takes over the whole workflow, can we stop lookup at the DB for submit number? (or will this naturally happen when the reflow catches up to the original flow - if that doesn't happen, it is still "the reflow").
+TODO - if a reflow takes over the whole workflow, can we stop lookup at the DB for submit number? (or will this naturally happen when the reflow catches up to the original flow ... if that doesn't happen, it is still "the reflow").

 ## CLI implications